 The other day one of the grandsons and I were in the car.
 Whizzing along we sang, “HI HO, HI HO, it’s off to work we go”, you know, the song from Snow White and the Seven Dwarfs.

-It’s the same song his mom and I sang years ago as we marched out to the clothesline, to hang up fleshly laundered clothes on sunny, summer, Monday mornings.
+It’s the same song his mom and I sang years ago as we marched out to the clothesline, to hang up freshly laundered clothes on sunny, summer, Monday mornings.
 (We had lots of clothes to hang up!)

-When my kids were little (and since they’ve grown-up and when they were in-between!) they commonly said, “Mom, can you please not sing!”
+When my kids were little (and since they’ve grown up and when they were in-between!) they commonly said, “Mom, can you please not sing!”
 So when the grandsons are willing to tolerate my singing, I take it for all it’s worth.

 This day though, we weren’t off to the back-forty to hang up clothes in the summer breeze, we were in town heading for my office, preparing to work on the tools of a Young Learner’s Reading Program.
 Everything felt just right!

-As we drove along, passed through an intersection, and then began to move down-hill, (going to pick up a little speed here, I thought to myself!) a truck pulls in front of our line of cars.
+As we drove along, passed through an intersection, and then began to move downhill, (going to pick up a little speed here, I thought to myself!) a truck pulls in front of our line of cars.
 A large… slow …truck.

 So we sang a little more!

-The car windows are rolled down because instead of a roasting 110ish-degree day, as we’ve had for the past 40 some days, it was a wonderful 90 degree morning.
+The car windows are rolled down because instead of a roasting 110ish-degree day, as we’ve had for the past 40 some days, it was a wonderful 90-degree morning.
 (Hum, just right for clothesline hanging-out.)